s3rius/rustus/docs/deploy.md

 ## Kubernetes

-Configuration for kubernetes is almost the same as docker.
+Configuration for Kubernetes is almost the same as for Docker.
 But the most preferable way is an official helm chart.

-Load balancing is done by kubernetes so you just have to create volume to mount data and info directories.
+Load balancing is done by Kubernetes, so you just have to create a volume to mount data and info directories.

 ## Helm